 9. Wear No Evil, How to Change the World with Your Wardrobe (2014) By Greta Eagen

 Part eco-guide, part self-improvement handbook, Eagen takes you on a sustainability journey to revamp your entire life.
 It’s subsequently divided into three parts.
 The first part answers why we need to have a more conscious wardrobe.
 The second segment tells you how to clear out your closet.
-Finally, the third part shows you how to start a natural beauty routine —all useful ‘how-to’s’ for getting on board with the sustainability movement.
+Finally, the third part shows how to start a natural beauty routine —all useful ‘how-to’s’ for joining the sustainability movement.

 10. Sustainable Fashion and Textiles: Design Journeys (2007) By Kate Fletcher